wirbel-at-vdr-portal/unicode-samples/README.md

 - utf32be.txt     (UTF32 in big endian without Byte Order Mark)
 - utf32be-bom.txt (UTF32 in big endian with Byte Order Mark)

+If any of this files is converted to UTF8 back again, the CRC32 using 0x04C11DB7 polynom should be 0x113CC8E0 for those files (any BOM skipped).

 'le'  stands for little endian
 'be'  stands for big endian